01 of 09

 Explore Old Montreal

-Get to know charming Vieux Montreal, the oldest quarter of the city, exploring the cobblestone streets, doing some shopping, and enjoying a few meals in the excellent restaurants.
-You can get a ride in a horse-drawn carriage or download the Cité Mémoire app to your smartphone for a fun 60- or 90-minute guided walking tour of Old Montreal.
+In Old Montreal, you can get a ride in a horse-drawn carriage or download the Cité Mémoire app to your smartphone for a fun 60- or 90-minute guided walking tour of Old Montreal.
+With shops for all ages and historic landmarks scattered throughout, you could easily spend an entire day wandering the cobblestone streets of this historic quarter.

 03 of 09